yilangpeng/food-image-instagram/README.md

+# Food image popularity

-# This is the code repository for article "How Visual Aesthetics and Calorie Density Predict Food Image Popularity on Instagram: A Computer Vision Analysis."
+This is the code repository for article "How Visual Aesthetics and Calorie Density Predict Food Image Popularity on Instagram: A Computer Vision Analysis."

 For the analysis of aesthetic features, such as brightness, color percentages, and visual complexity, please check the Athec package in https://github.com/yilangpeng/Athec .